 In order for the Office to so notify the applicant, a correspondence address must also be provided in the application.
 The address may be different from the Post Office address of the applicant.
 For example, the address of applicant's registered attorney or agent may be used as the correspondence address.
 If applicant fails to provide the Office with a correspondence address, the Office will be unable to provide applicant with notification to complete the application and to pay the surcharge as set forth in 37 CFR 1.16(e).
-In such a case, applicant will be considered to have constructive notice as of the filing date that the application must be completed and 37 CFR 1.53(d) gives applicant two months from the filing date in which to do so before abandonment occurs. >This time period may be extended pursuant to 37 CFR 1.136.<
+In such a case, applicant will be considered to have constructive notice as of the filing date that the application must be completed within

+2 months from the filing date before abandonment occurs per 37 CFR 1.53(d)>(1)<.
+This time period may be extended pursuant to 37 CFR 1.136.